ccao-data/data-architecture/dbt/models/ccao/docs.md

 # zoning

 {% docs table_zoning %}
-CCAO GIS produces compiles zoning on the pin level.
+CCAO GIS compiles zoning on the pin level.
 All years are coded as 2025.
 This is because data is pulled asynchronously from different sources.
-Because of this we do not include this feature in modeling or default.
+At the moment, the measn that we do not include this feature in modeling or default views.

 There are known issues where pins have multiple zoning codes due to fuzzy geo-spatial techniques.
-Because of this, we concatenate them with ','.
+These are concatenated them with ','.

 GIS is currently updating data for the South Tri.
 These townships will be uploaded upon completion.